jdh4/job_defense_shield/README.md

 - Python 3.7 or above
 - Pandas
+- jobstats (if looking to send emails about actively running jobs)

 You can run the script on `tigergpu` using the `jds-bin` in `/home/jdh4/bin`.
 The Conda environment was create in this way: